of Chartered Certified Economists

 economics science and public policy certification.
 The ChE Chartered Economist Certification is awarded to those

-who complete the Amercan College of Economics program or to those who earn a masters in economics degree from an
+who earn a masters in economics degree from an approved program.

 ChE Chartered Economist & Certified Economic Policy